Andricus kollari

-Andricus kollari, also known as the marble gall wasp, is a parthenogenetic species of wasp which causes the formation of marble galls on oak trees.
+Andricus kollari, also known as the marble gall wasp, is a species of wasp which causes the formation of marble galls on oak trees.
 Synonyms for the species include Cynips kollari, Andricus quercusgemmae, A. minor, A. indigenus and A. circulans.

 Description

 Adult Andricus kollari are dark brown, and about 1.5–2.0 mm in length.
 It has alternating sexual and asexual generations, each often taking two years to complete.
 Like all gall wasps, it causes the formation of parasitic galls on trees in which it lays its larvae.

 In May or June, a sexual female lays her eggs in the developing buds of susceptible oak trees using her ovipositor.
 Chemicals produced by both the adult and developing wasps cause the formation of a gall.
-Pedunculate oak (Quercus robur), sessile oak (Quercus petraea) and the hybrid Quercus × rosacea can all be parasitized.
+Pedunculate oak (Quercus robur), sessile oak (Q. petraea) and the hybrid Quercus × rosacea can all be parasitized.
 The host trees are often immature or retarded specimens; galls are rarer on older, healthier trees.
-The Turkey oak (Quercus cerris), introduced into Britain in 1735, is required for the completion of the wasp's life cycle.
+The Turkey oak (Q. cerris), introduced into Britain in 1735, is required for the completion of the wasp's life cycle.
 The oak marble gall is frequently conflated with the oak apple gall, caused by another gall wasp, Biorhiza pallida.
 Oak marble galls are also known as the bullet gall, oak nut or Devonshire gall.

 The developing spherical galls are green at first, brown later, and mature in August.
 Each gall contains a central chamber, with a single female wasp larva of the asexual generation, which emerges through a 'woodworm-like' hole as an adult winged gall-wasp in September.
 These asexual (agamic) females lay unfertilized eggs in the embryonic bud leaves of the Turkey oak, with galls slowly developing during winter, and are visible in March and April as small oval structures between the bud scales, looking like ant's eggs or pupae.
 The emerging adult gall-wasps in spring are the sexual generation, producing both males and females, which fly to the common oaks to initiate the formation of the summer marble gall.

 The abnormal buds develop during the summer and the bud is wholly replaced by the growing gall.
 Marble galls may remain attached to the tree for several years.
 The level of attack by the insect varies greatly from year to year.

+A. hispanicus was previously included in A. kollari, but the two are genetically distinct and require different hosts to complete their life cycle, the sexual generation of A. hispanicus developing on the cork oak (Quercus suber) instead of the Turkey oak (Quercus cerris).